apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 timeSeries.sinkTo(prometheusSink);
 ```

-Keying the input using the key selector prevents accidental out-of-orderness due to repartitioning before the sink operator.
+Using this key selector prevents accidental out-of-orderness due to repartitioning before the sink operator.
-However, the application is still responsible to ensure that all samples with the same set of labels and metric name are sent
+However, the user is responsible to retain ordering to this point, by partitioning the records correctly.
-to the sink in order of timestamp and by the same partition.

 ## Error handling

-This paragraph covers handling of errors conditions when writing data to the Remote-Write endpoint.
+This paragraph covers handling of errors conditions when writing data to the Remote Write endpoint.

-There are three types of error conditions:
+There are four types of error conditions:

 1. Retryable errors due to temporary error conditions in the Remote-Write server or due to throttling: `5xx` or `429` http responses, connectivity issues.
 2. Non-retryable errors due to data violating any of the constraints, malformed data or out-of-order samples: `4xx` http responses, except `429`, `403` and `404`.